gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association.
-The effect will be that the restart initiator will receive INIT-ACK but then all sent packets with COOKIE-ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.
+The effect will be that the restart initiator will receive INIT ACK but then all sent packets with COOKIE ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.

-An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an COOKIE-ECHO chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an COOKIE ECHO chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}), will silently discard it.